redis/redis-doc/topics/cluster-spec.md

 ---

 In the previous section we briefly talked about ASK redirection.
-Why can't we simply use MOVED redirection?
+Why can't we use MOVED redirection?
 Because while MOVED means that we think the hash slot is permanently served by a different node and the next queries should be tried against the specified node, ASK means to send only the next query to the specified node.